 Panel Data Econometrics

 Market Value of Innovation

 R&D Investment and Productivity; R&D and Innovation Policy

 Mergers, Corporate Restructuring and R&D

 Technology entry in the presence of patent thickets (2020), with Christian Helmers and Georg von Graevenitz.
 Oxford Economic Papers, forthcoming.
 DOI: https://doi.org/10.1093/oep/gpaa043.
 NBER Working Paper No. 21455.
 Revised version of a paper presented at the EPIP Annual conference, Glasgow, September 3-4, 2015, the TILEC Workshop on Innovation and the Patent System, Tilburg, Netherlands, 20-21 June 2013 and the NBER Summer Institute, July 2013.
 Slides from presentation at U Minn, November 2015.

 Appropriability mechanisms, innovation and productivity: Evidence from the UK, with Vania Sena.
 Paper prepared for the CDM conference, Paris, Oct.
 8-9, 2014.
-NBER Working Paper No. ____ and UNU-MERIT Working Paper No. 2014-059.
+NBER Working Paper No. 20514 and UNU-MERIT Working Paper No. 2014-059.
 Economics of Innovation and New Technology, 2016.
 Online appendix to this paper.

 The choice between formal and informal intellectual property: A review, with Christian Helmers, Mark Rogers, and Vania Sena (2014), Journal of Economic Literature 52(2): 375–423.